rvbug/neovim/README.md

 - Learn vim movements
 - Update Github content (Recording, Update tables)
 - Find a way to link .config with nvim (shell script)
+- Cleanup Notion documentation (Explore to move to Neorg, gitbook?)
+[We will link it to my personal site]